Linda Morra: Notable works

 With Cree-Métis scholar, Dr. Deanna Reder, she collaborated on the anthology, Learn, Teach, Challenge: Approaching Indigenous Literatures.
 Published by Wilfrid Laurier Press in 2016, the book is now considered a foundational classroom text for the study of Indigenous literatures.

 A 2018 release, Margaret Laurence and Jack McClelland: Letters, co-edited by Morra and Laura K. Davis, is an annotated volume of letters between author Margaret Laurence and publisher Jack McClelland.
 George Fetherling, in Quill and Quire, criticizes both the length of the book and the annotations, which he observes are "plentiful but peppered with errors."
-Jeffer Aaron Weingarten agrees that the volume could have been pared down, but offers, "the volume, overall, is a vital contribution to Canadian letters and a touching tribute to two titans who guided the development of Canadian literature after 1960."
+Jeffrey Aaron Weingarten agrees that the volume could have been pared down, but offers, "the volume, overall, is a vital contribution to Canadian letters and a touching tribute to two titans who guided the development of Canadian literature after 1960."

 In 2020, she produced Moving Archives (WLUP 2020), which won the Gabrielle Roy Prize in English in the same year.
 This collection of essays looks at the sheer volume of archival deposits that have developed over recent decades, their materialization, their preservation, and the research produced about them.
-Collectively, the essays show how archival research is engaged in "emotionally-engaged, emotionally-charged processes," that are transformative for those engaged with them.
-Moving Archives responds to in what Sara Ahmed calls “affective economies” to produce new insight about the process of archiving and approaching literary materials.
+Collectively, the essays show how archival research is invested in "emotionally-engaged, emotionally-charged processes" that are transformative for those who interact with them.
+Moving Archives responds to what Sara Ahmed calls “affective economies” to produce new insight about the process of archiving and approaching literary materials.

 She published The Routledge Introduction to Gender and Sexuality in Literature in Canada in 2023, which she wrote during her residence as the Farley Visiting Scholar at SFU (2022).